MykolaPerehinets/bads/README.md

 # bads
-The Bacula Agent Deploy Server - BADS
+The Bacula Agent Deploy Server (BADS)

 Description

-The Bacula Agent Deploy Server front-end(web) - BADS is a simple web server writed on GOlang for managing and deploy Bacula Backup Agent (bacula-client and configuration files) on host.
+The Bacula Agent Deploy Server (BADS) is a simple front-end web server writed on Golang for managing and deploy Backup Bacula Agent (bacula-client and additional configuration files) on host.
-This web solution use Ansible playbook for installation bacula agent in hosts.
+This web solution use Ansible playbook for automation installation Bacula Agent in users hosts.

 Detail information in README file.

 Instalation

 git clone https://github.com/MykolaPerehinets/bads.git